machariamunyi/Legacy-Responsive-Web-Design/README.md

 ## Applied Accessibility
-- [x] Add a Text Alternative to Images for Visually Impaired Accessibility
+- - [x] Add a Text Alternative to Images for Visually Impaired Accessibility

-- [ ] Know When Alt Text Should be Left Blank
+- - [x] Know When Alt Text Should be Left Blank
-- [ ] Use Headings to Show Hierarchical Relationships of Content
+- - [x] Use Headings to Show Hierarchical Relationships of Content
-- [ ] Jump Straight to the Content Using the main Element
+- - [x] Jump Straight to the Content Using the main Element
-- [ ] Wrap Content in the article Element
+- - [x] Wrap Content in the article Element
 - [ ] Make Screen Reader Navigation Easier with the header Landmark
 - [ ] Make Screen Reader Navigation Easier with the nav Landmark
 - [ ] Make Screen Reader Navigation Easier with the footer Landmark